Carrier Liability for Cargo Damage

 Calculation of Cargo Damage Compensation

-Compensation for cargo damage is generally calculated based on the reduction in the value of the goods.
+Compensation for cargo damage is generally calculated based on the reduction in the goods’ value.
 This may include repair costs, depreciation, or the total value of lost goods.

 The carrier is typically liable only for direct and proven losses.
 Indirect or consequential damages may be recoverable only under specific contractual conditions.
 Accurate damage assessment often requires expert evaluation and supporting documentation.